glycerine/cshared-osx-issue/README.md

 When I am building a c-shared dynamic library with golang code, it looks as though loading the shared library into the c-code masks the native signal handling on OSX.

-This does not happen on linux.
-The linux behavior seems correct, whereas on OSX the golang shared object mystifies -- the behavior below seems buggy.
+And on linux.

 I was led to investigate because when I loaded a c-shared built .so library into the R statistical analysis